deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “I fear the Hierarchy influence in the Confederacy extends to all levels of government,” Vedreg sighed.
 “Acquiring system force fields for the CIC probes via official and legal means will not be possible.
 I have exhausted all options.”

 “*Alas,*” Kirk settled into his resting posture.
-He wasn’t upset---the news was unsurprising---but it did still pose a problem.
+He wasn’t upset___the news was unsurprising___but it did still pose a problem.
 “What about unofficial and illegal means?”

 Vedreg did not reply at first.
 He set his gardening tools down safely in their bath of sanitizing agent and washed his hands as slow pulses of teal swept down him from nose to stern.